 7. The Story of Ruby Bridges by Robert Coles

-When Ruby Bridges was 6-years-old, she was the only African American student to attend a newly desegregated school in Louisiana.
+When Ruby Bridges was 6 years old, she was the only African American student to attend a newly desegregated school in Louisiana.
 Her extraordinary ability to withstand a hostile environment while viewing her tormentors (adult and child) with forgiveness makes her an inspiration to us all.
 My kids were lucky to meet her at a school event a few years ago.
 She continues to inspire!
-If you want to see if you can get her to come to your school, go to this link: www.rubybridges.com/ [ages 4-8]
+If you want to see if you can get her to come to your school, go to this link: www.rubybridges.com/ [picture book, ages 4 and up]

 6. Spies of Mississippi: The True Story of the Spy Network that Tried to Destroy the Civil Rights Movement by Rick Bowers

 In 1958, the state of Mississippi began an undercover operation, The Sovereignty Commission, to spy on and potentially squelch the Civil Rights movement.
 Bowers’ expose of this unknown organization reveals the extent to which some were willing to go to see segregation remain the law of the state. [young adult nonfiction, ages 12 and up]